Short Answer (quick read):

 The costs of Managed VPS.
 Are managed virtual private servers worth the higher price?

 The price depends largely on the resources required.
 Good managed VPS starts at around 30 dollars per month.
-For a dedicated managed server you should plan at least 100 dollars per month.
+For a dedicated managed package you should plan at least 100 dollars per month.

 My recommendation is to start with a Managed VPS first, ideally from a recommended provider such as Linux Hosts Inc. (see the start of this article) so that you can avoid the very cheap bad offers.
 When choosing the provider, you should make sure that you can easily increase the resources booked in order to find out how many resources you actually need step by step.

-We may now conclude that it’s certainly worth to try a virtual private server instead of dedicated or shared solutions.
-It’s relatively cheap and you have all the freedom to decide what to do with your server as long as you’re not spamming and as long as you stay away from illegal activities.
-Linux Hosts Inc. (see the beginning of this post) sells unmanaged VPS from $11 a month and their most comprehensive package costs $197 per month.
-You then have 8 CPU cores, 32,768 MB RAM, 480 GB SSD disk space, 7 TB monthly traffic and full root level access available.
+We hope that your question “are virtual private servers worth it” has been answered and that it makes the choice easier to you.
+As we have seen, it’s certainly worth to try a virtual private server instead of dedicated or shared solutions.
+It’s relatively cheap and you have all the freedom to decide what to do with your machine as long as you’re not spamming and as long as you stay away from illegal activities.
+Linux Hosts Inc. (see the beginning of this post) sells non-managed VPS from $6.50 a month and their most comprehensive package costs $193.67 per month.
+You then have 8 CPU cores, 32 GB of RAM, 480 GB SSD disk space, 7 TB monthly traffic and full root level access available.
 Success with your VPS!